cloudmesh/cloudmesh.github.io/doc/source/faq.rst

 Setup - Local deploy
 --------------------

-We developed a manual that is currently under construction, we have successfully shown cloudmesh has been installed by a number of different users.
-If you like to improve the installation instructions please help.
+We developed a manual that is currently under construction.
+We have successfully shown that Cloudmesh has been installed by a number of different users.
+If you would like to improve the installation instructions, your help is appreciated.

 General Questions
 ---------------------

-Can I install cloudmesh on my local computer?
+Can I install Cloudmesh on my local computer?

 * Yes you can.
-Cloudmesh is developed from the start with the principal that you ought to be able to run it in shared user mod, or on your local computer.
-When you run it on your local computer you will be able to start it from yaml configuration files containing your user data.
+Cloudmesh is developed from the start with the principle that you ought to be able to run it in shared user mod, or on your local computer.
+When you run it on your local computer, you will be able to start it from yaml configuration files containing your user data.

-Can I use cloudmesh to connect to AWS, Azure, HP cloud, EC2 clouds?
+Can I use Cloudmesh to connect to AWS, Azure, HP cloud, EC2 clouds?

-* Yes you can we do support the OpenStack native protocols and EC2 via our cloudmesh compatibility IaaS library.
+* Yes you can.
+We support the OpenStack native protocols and EC2 via our Cloudmesh compatibility IaaS library.
 This library registers clouds by name, so you can for example refresh images, flavors, and servers from them.
-The EC2 integration is done via libcloud allowing you in principal to access the many clouds libcloud supports.
+The EC2 integration is done via libcloud allowing you in principle to access the many clouds libcloud supports.
 If you need a cloud and it is not supported, please let us know.

 How do you support other clouds behind firewalls?

-* we are currently developing a proxy service that allows us interact with the clouds that are behind a firewall.
+* We are currently developing a proxy service that will allow us to interact with clouds that are behind a firewall.

 How is it possible that you can support clouds such as tashi that obviously do not have EC2 interfaces?

-* We have developed a very simple abstraction in cloudmesh that allows us to integrate custom calls and methods to other clouds.
+* We have developed a very simple abstraction in Cloudmesh that allows us to integrate custom calls and methods to other clouds.
 Thus it is possible for us to support multiple protocols as well as even different access technologies such as API, command line, or REST